ibm-cloud-docs/vmwaresolutions/index.md

 #### Management tools
 {: #getting-started-serv-other}

-The following table describes management tools that are available.
+The following table describes the management tools that are available.

 | Service name | Description |
 |:------------ |:----------- |